 I have had people over the years ask me what it is like to be a writer.
-I always find that question interesting because it isn’t something I think about; being a writer is just who I am.
+I always find that question interesting because I don’t think about it; being a writer is just who I am.
 I think I was born to write.
 I know I was born to tell stories.

-I always had my own ideas, from the time I can remember, about everything.
+I have always had my own ideas about everything from the time I can remember.
 I watched.
 I listened.
-I commented on everything (whether anyone was listening or not), and if I didn’t comment verbally, I had a continual inner-dialogue going on in my head.
+I commented on everything (whether anyone was listening), and if I didn’t comment verbally, I had a continual inner dialogue going on in my head.
 Words, words, words, thoughts and ideas went along with reading stacks of books.

 I always thought if I went to school in the 90s and not the 60s, they would have probably had me on a drug, and I would have sported a label.
 Gratefully, I had parents who took my nosy, commenting energy and turned me into a storyteller.

-Sitting on a street bench with my mother we would “people watch” and tell each other complete stories, that, we were certain were true.
-I felt like Sherlock Holmes, at an early age, watching, listening, observing limps and broken heels, scars, and scratches.
-Going to lunch and sitting in locations where I could ease-drop and overhear conversations, picking out accents, attitudes, and storylines.
+Sitting on a street bench with my mother, we would “people watch” and tell each other complete stories that we were sure were true.
+At an early age, I felt like Sherlock Holmes, watching, listening, and observing limps, broken heels, scars, and scratches.
+I went to lunch and sat in locations where I could eavesdrop and overhear conversations, picking out accents, attitudes, and storylines.

 It is often difficult for writers to turn off the writer inside to socialize or be with groups of friends or even family.
-I know that sounds strange, but it is the demanding part of my work that pulls me, secretly, into the viewpoint of strangers.
-Sometimes playing with my imaginary friends, my characters, is just so interesting.
+I know that sounds strange, but the demanding part of my work pulls me, secretly, into the viewpoint of strangers.
+Sometimes, playing with my imaginary friends, my characters is just so interesting.

-So when asked what it is like to be a writer, I just shrug my shoulders and mumble something along the lines of being weird and just, a nosy observer.
+So, when asked what it is like to be a writer, I shrugged my shoulders and mumbled something about being weird and just a nosy observer.